gsl-anthonymerle/GildedRose-Refactoring-Kata/README.md

 If your programming language doesn't have an easy way to add a command-line interface, then the TextTest fixture is probably not necessary.

+## Build and test using any of the following

+Command line:
+- `swift test`

+Xcode:
+- Open this "swift" folder to open package
+- In the Xcode menu, select Product > Test to run tests

+AppCode:
+- Open this "swift" folder to open package
+- Select "GildedRoseTests" configuration and run